victoriamccabe/C-Sharp-Projects/Small Challenges/Guess a Number/README.md

 # COUNTING AND GUESSING GAME

+## Assignment
+This project was created based on the following assignment instructions:

+- Do a boolean comparison using a while statement.
+- Do a boolean comparison using a do while statement.
+- Add comments to each line or block of your code to explain what it does exactly, so that another developer could read and understand your code.

+---

 ## Project Overview
 This project is a "C# console application" created to practice "while" and "do-while" loops with boolean comparisons.
 The program has two parts: